emilopez/titi/README.md

 titi is a satellite image viewer
 ====

 titi is a satellite and radar image viewer.
-It can show, for example, a digital elevation model (DEM) from ASTER Global DEM V2 from NASA; the surface salinity, ice concentration -among others- from SAC-D/Aquarius; evapotranspiration maps from INTA Argentina for agrometeorological uses.
+It can show, for example, a digital elevation model (DEM) from ASTER Global DEM V2 from NASA; the surface salinity, ice concentration -among others- from SAC-D/Aquarius; evapotranspiration maps from INTA Argentina for different agrometeorological purposes.

 ### Features